peterhinch/micropython-async/TUTORIAL.md

         event.set()
 ```

-If multiple coros are to wait on a single event, consider using a ``Barrier``
+Especially if multiple coros are to wait on a single event, consider using a
-object described below.
-This is because the coro which raised the event has no
+``Barrier`` object described below.
+This is because the coro which raised the
-way to determine whether all others have received it; determining when to clear
+event has no way to determine whether all others have received it; determining
-it down requires further synchronisation.
-One way to achieve this is with an
+when to clear it down requires further synchronisation.
+One way to achieve this
-acknowledge event:
+is with an acknowledge event, but each coro would need to provide one:

 ```python
 async def eventwait(event, ack_event):